This article presents the benefits of the full commercial over the Open Source core version.

 The full version adds one thousand three hundred normative entities in additional packages for Securities, Derivatives, Indices & Indicators.
 The permissive commercial license includes data model resources.
 This overview discusses license terms, maintenance, and pricing.

 The FIB-DM extended overview is for technical and business users and decision-makers.

 As a data architect, you are already evaluating the Open Source Version.
 You downloaded the FIB-DM core, and if not on PowerDesigner, imported the model file into your data modeling tool.
 Now you want to unlock the additional packages and entities of the extended version.

 As an ontologist, business analyst, or finance user, you embrace the FIBO concepts, definitions, and FIB-Concept maps.
 You want to fully utilize the MS-Excel, PowerPoint, and Visio model resources.

 As a decision-maker, your team asks for an upgrade of the FIBO data model.
 You want to align with the industry standard but need to understand license terms and ownership cost fully.

 FIB-DM extended vs core

 FIB-DM Core is a comprehensive, self-contained, high-quality blueprint for smaller financial service providers, academic research, and independent data architects.
-More than 1,200 users, mostly European and North American Banks, downloaded the free version released under GNU General Public License (GPL-3.0), an Open Source Initiative® recommended license.
+More than 1,300 users from 84 countries downloaded the free version released under GNU General Public License (GPL-3.0), an Open Source Initiative® recommended license.